asellitt/DungeonsAndDragons/_drafts/2015-04-01-blackfangs-dungeon.md

 The companions backtracked towards the fountain room and found Pring staring at the stone door leading to the eastward room.
 No words were exchanged and Pring pushed open the doors.
 The doors swung open silently to reveal a chamber bathed in red light.
 On the far east side of the room a pair of stone statues stood like sentinels on either side of a large, rune inscribed, stone altar.
 Atop the altar sat a thick layer of dust, not thick enough, however, to obscure the dim, creepy red light spewing forth from the large gemstone sitting on it.

-Feeling nervous about Prings outburst and wanting to ensure a quick escape, the Moonfeather suggested that they use the rusted swords that they looted off of the Goblins that attacked them in the forest to hold open the stone doors.
+Feeling nervous about Prings outburst and wanting to ensure a quick escape, the Moonfeather suggested that they use the rusted sword that they looted off of the Goblins that attacked them in the forest to hold open the stone doors.
 Venalis, suspecting a trap, cast a minor enchantment to reveal magical signatures.
 He discovered that both the stone statues and the red gemstone were, indeed, magically enchanted.
 Warning his companions, he took a tentative step forward.

 "Approach with humility and live!" deep, loud voice boomed from the stone statues.
 As the others entered the room, the statues intonned the same warning.